MrMartinM/webcon-import/README.md

 - Ensure file is not locked by Excel

 **"Failed to start workflow"**
-- Verify workflow and form type GUIDs in Mapping-Workflow sheet
+- Verify workflow and form type GUIDs in Config.json (Workflow section)
-- Check that all required fields are mapped
+- Check that all required fields are mapped in rows 1-4 of the Data sheet

 **Import stopped mid-process?**
 - Just rerun the script - it automatically resumes from where it left off